 How does the balance of my SSA increase?

 Your SSA balance can increase only as the result of future allocations.
 The balance does not earn interest and you cannot make deposits into this account.
-While future allocations are not guaranteed, PURE has made an allocation in each of the past six consecutive years.*
+While future allocations are not guaranteed, PURE has made an allocation in each of the past seven consecutive years.*

-Will money held within SSAs ever be distributed?
+Will money held within SSAs ever be distributed to active members?

 What are the tax consequences to me of my SSA?